What Is an International Relations Degree?

 Graduates of an international relations degree program have gone on to work for the federal government, in journalism, for multinational corporations, or even as political advisors.

-The federal government is the largest employer of international relations graduates, meaning that Washington D.C. is where you can find the most jobs.
+The federal government is the largest employer of international relations graduates, according to the BLS, meaning that Washington D.C. is where you can find the most jobs.
 The following departments in particular hire those with an international relations degree: